Skip to content

 oc get deployments --watch -n vllm-testing

-You can see the measurement requests as the operation runs by executing (in another terminal):
+You can also get the results table by executing (in another terminal)

 Check final results